 You completely wore out your Grease, Saturday Night Fever, and Fame soundtrack record album.

 I most certainly did.
 Grease especially.
 I played out that part when Olivia Newton-John stamps out the cigarette at least a thousand times.
 Maybe I should blame them for my early smoking habit?

 You learned everything you needed to know about girl issues from Judy Blume books.
 (Are you there God, It’s me, Margaret.)
 Oh my god, I remember reading these and thinking “My mother would have a kitten if she knew I was reading this”.
 This is probably why I loved them so.
 If you can get your hands on an original copy of this book, or you have one stored away, they’re worth a couple of hundred dollars now.

 You thought Olivia Newton John’s song ‘Physical’ was about aerobics.
 It’s not about aerobics?
 What?

 You wanted to be a Solid Gold dancer.
 I was more a Dallas Cowboy Cheerleader wannabe, but I watched Solid Gold faithfully.
-I also though Denny Terrio from Dance Fever was super cute.
+I also thought Denny Terrio from Dance Fever was super cute.
 Oooh, oooh and remember Captain and Tenille?
 Sonny and Cher.
 Ah, the good old days of the Variety Show.